cschpc/elmfire-on-KNL/Reports/Optimization.md

 <!-- IO -->
 <!-- account for angle when binning -->
 Currently we are only accounting for the distance from the center when binning the particles for updating the field.
 While this increased the performance and allowed us to do away with the memroy intensive OpenMP reduction it does come with some limitations.
-Firstly there is a limit on how many bins we can create this way, which will put a hard limit on the number of threads the operation can be distributed over, for the cases we tested we get xx bins, which would put the hard limit on threads at that number.
+Firstly there is a limit on how many bins we can create this way, which will put a hard limit on the number of threads the operation can be distributed over.
 Ideally we would like to have more bins than we have threads to enable us to balance the load between the threads in since some bins will include significantly more work than others.
-One wau to acomplish this would be to alos account for the
+One way to acomplish this would be to also account for the

 ## Conclusion (FR)
 <!-- what did we learn -->
 <!-- make a point about the modifications being in the master branch and ready to use -->

+// not te string used on marconi !!
+./configure --with-blas-lapack-dir=/cineca/prod/opt/compilers/intel/pe-xe-2017/binary/mkl --with-gnu-compilers=0 --with-vendor-compilers=intel --with-mpi-dir=/cineca/prod/opt/compilers/intel/pe-xe-2017/binary/impi/2017.3.196/ --CFLAGS="-O3 -xMIC-AVX2 -qopenmp" --CXXFLAGS="-O3 -xMIC-AVX2 -qopenmp" --FFLAGS="-O3 -xMIC-AVX2 -qopenmp" --with-debugging=0 --with-openmp=1 --with-threadsafety=1 --with-log=0  --with-batch